Jackylinelein/MLinPractice/DesignDecisions.md

 A Linear Support Vecotr Classifier (`LinearSVC`) was choosen, because it's a faster implementation of the original Support Vector Machine.
 Especially for large datasets including a big amomunt of samples the `LinearSVC` is the best choice.
 The parameter for the maximum number of iterations (max_iter, default = None) can be specified via a parser argument.
+#### Random Forest
+In addition to the decision tree, it was decided to include a random forest classifier.
+This is integrated with the class `sklear.ensemble.RandomForestClassifier`.
+Furthermore, the number of decision trees in the random forest can be defined via the parser argument (`n_estimators`, default: None).
 #### Evaluation Metrics
 Different evaluation metrics newly learned in the lecture were integrated into the project as an extra.
 These are:
 - precision